AndreGraca3/trello-clone/docs/REPORT.md

 There are also indexes of the pages displayed in the middle of the previous and next buttons. <br>
 When clicking a certain index card it shows the content of that page. <br>

+### Login, Logout and SignIn

+Before the implementation of the Login and SignIn operations, in the database, the user's password column was added to the table.
+In addition, the avatar image url was also added to the same table. <br>
+The Login operation is implemented using a new endpoint that receives the user's email and password and returns a token if the credentials are valid. <br>
+The SignIn operation is implemented using an already existing endpoint that receives the user's email, name, password and avatar, returning a token if the credentials are valid. <br>

+In the login and signin operations, in order to save and utilize the value of a given token, the usage of the  __sessionStorage__ seems the best approach. <br>
+The __sessionStorage__ is a web storage object that stores data in the browser's session, which means that the data is stored until the browser or tab is closed. <br>
+In our case, the token is stored in the sessionStorage and is used in the requests to the API when using the auxiliar function __fetchReq__. <br>

+The Logout operation is simply implemented by removing the token from the sessionStorage. <br>

+### Security of Passwords

+The security of passwords is a very important aspect of any application. <br>
+In our case, before inserting the user's password directly to the database, it is used the __algorithm SHA-256__ to hash the given password. <br>
+This algorithm is a cryptographic hash function that takes an input of any length and produces a fixed-length output. <br>
+In this way, the password is not stored in the database in plain text, but rather in a hashed form. <br>

 ## Critical Evaluation
 Functionality that is not yet concluded: